-If you go to prison, the last thing you’re probably thinking about is how to pay your student loans.
-That said, you could cause lasting financial harm to yourself by not thinking about how to pay student loans in prison while you’re incarcerated.
+If you’ve had arrests on your record, the last thing you’re thinking about is what happens to your loans if you go to jail.
+That said, you could cause lasting financial harm by not thinking about how to pay student loans in prison.

 Hopefully, you never need to use the tips in this article.
-But, just in case I thought it’d be smart to share tips about student loans and prison because nobody is talking about it.
+But, I thought it’d be smart to share tips about student loans and prison because nobody’s talking about it.

-If your student loans enter default or delinquency while you’re locked up, then that negative credit event stays on your record for seven years.
-That raises the cost of buying a house, car, or any other big-ticket item you borrow for.
+If your student loans enter default or delinquency while you’re locked up, that negative event stays on your credit report for seven years.
+That raises the cost of buying a house, car, or any other big-ticket item you need to be financed.

-A typical prison sentence is a couple of years according to the Bureau of Justice Statistics.
+A typical prison sentence is a couple of years, according to the Bureau of Justice.
 That means there are a bunch of citizens out there who will re-enter society after serving their time.

-I met a lot of folks while volunteering in the Philadelphia prison system a couple years ago, so I’m rooting for ex-prisoners to succeed in life.
+I met a lot of folks while volunteering in the Philadelphia prison system.
+So, I’m rooting for ex-prisoners to succeed in life.

-In the most obvious case where a prison stent could ruin someone financially, imagine a non-violent drug offender receives a felony conviction.
+Here’s an obvious case where a prison stent could ruin someone, financially.
+Imagine a non-violent drug offender receives a felony conviction.
 He now has to admit to having a felony on every job application he ever applies for in the future.

 At best, he might make a modest income coming out of prison.
-If he defaulted on his student loans while he was locked up, then his only source of credit might be predatory lenders who would charge him hundreds of percent interest a year.
+If he didn’t pay student loans in prison and defaulted, then his only source of credit might be predatory creditors.
+These arrangements can often charge hundreds of percent interest a year.

 What are the chances someone like this might re-enter the system?

-Since 45 million Americans have student loans, there’s an excellent chance that there are hundreds of thousands of student debtors in prison currently in the United States.
+Since 45 million Americans have student loans, there’s an excellent chance there are hundreds of thousands of student debtors in prison.

 Even if only 5% of prisoners have college degrees, out of a prison population of over 2 million that’s 100,000 people that could have student debt.

-Since the majority of college grads have student loans, I would wager that the number of inmates who owe at least $10,000 in student debt would be in the mid-tens of thousands.
+The majority of college grads have student loans.
+So, I would wager that the number of inmates who owe at least $10,000 in student debt would be in the mid-tens of thousands.

-If you make no payments on your student loans while in prison, your credit score will plunge.
+If you fail to make payments on your student loans while in prison, your credit score will plunge.
 You’ll have a harder time getting a good interest rate on everything from a mortgage and car loan to a credit card and personal loan.

 Would your chance of going back to prison be higher if you had to get a job with a criminal record AND you only had access to extremely expensive loans?
 Of course.